IvS-KULeuven/MARVELpipeline/README.md

 ## Compiling the pipeline

-As the computationally heavy parts of the pipeline are written in Rust, you need to build this code before it can be run.
+As the computationally heavy parts of the pipeline are written in Rust, you need to build the rust code before it can be run.
 This process a made easy by simply running the following bash shell script:

 ```
 ./compile